Teaching in a Charter School

 Charter schools are public schools that receive public funding, but are operated independently and are not subject to many of the regulations that apply to other public schools.
 Instead, charter schools are guided by a contract called a “charter” that describes the school’s mission, structure and performance requirements.
-But just because regulations may be less for charter school policy doesn’t mean that charter school teaching requirements won’t be regulated.
+But just because regulations may be less for charter school policy doesn’t mean that charter school teacher requirements won’t be regulated.

 With the freedom to adopt innovative educational models, public charter schools offer many opportunities to find a school that fits your personal teaching style.
 Read on to learn more about charter school teaching requirements.